 Got a question about the EdTech Innovation Testbed?
 Read our frequently asked questions to see if we’ve answered it here.
 If you’re still not sure or have other questions, you can email us at [email protected] or call us directly on 020 7438 2592.

 Please note, this information is for schools and colleges who may want to participate.
-Further information for EdTech organisations will be available soon.
+If you are an EdTech company interested in participating in the Testbed, visit our call for applications for EdTech organisations.

 The EdTech Innovation Testbed helps schools and colleges try out promising technology products for free, while our independent evaluation team find out what works best for students and teachers.
 The EdTech products are designed to help you with formative assessment and essay marking, parental engagement and timetabling.